SmartCamp & E-SmartCamp

 The vision of the SmartCamp program is to create a society in which every child is celebrated as a unique and valued creation of God and is encouraged to fulfil his or her full potential.

-The objectives of the SmartCamp program are to (1) improve enrolment (particularly of girls) & attendance; (2) raise learning levels of students in the target schools by a significant percentage to bridge the knowledge gap and (3) identify students keen on pursuing higher education, for sponsorship with financial support, as necessary.
+The objectives of the SmartCamp program are to (1) improve enrolment (particularly of girls) & attendance; (2) raise learning levels of students in the target schools by a significant percentage to bridge the knowledge gap (improve basic Maths concept, understand basis Science applications, learn basic Spoken English with improved vocabulary and grammar and Art and Craft activiries) and (3) identify students keen on pursuing higher education, for sponsorship with financial support, as necessary.

 The objectives are achieved through (1) active direct interventions in Government and Government aided schools catering to the Economically Weaker Section (EWS) category students; (2) direct interventions in SAF managed premises, mentoring and coaching the eligible students for academic excellence as well as for achieving success in competitive and professional exams and college admission tests and (3) improving awareness and practice of values and general personal hygiene.